sveltejs/svelte.dev/apps/svelte.dev/content/blog/2024-12-01-whats-new-in-svelte-december-2024.md

 ## What's new in Svelte

-The bugfix versions in 5.1.x addressed a bunch of issues reported by the community.
-So if you're noticing anything weird, make sure you upgrade to 5.1.17 or later and, as always, check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/main/packages/svelte/CHANGELOG.md) for all the bug fixes.
+The bugfix versions in 5.1.x and 5.2.x addressed a bunch of issues reported by the community.
+So if you're noticing anything weird, make sure you upgrade to the latest version and, as always, check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/main/packages/svelte/CHANGELOG.md) for all the bug fixes.

 The features since last month can be found below:

-- Static attributes are now inlined better in the compiled output (**5.2.0**, [#14269](https://github.com/sveltejs/svelte/pull/14269))
 - `ContentVisibilityAutoStateChangeEvent` has been added to element definitions (**5.2.5**, [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/ContentVisibilityAutoStateChangeEvent), [#14373](https://github.com/sveltejs/svelte/pull/14373))